shabbywu/py-libtrust/README.md

-# libtrust - Yet another docker/libtrust implement by python.
+# py-libtrust - Yet another docker/libtrust implement by python.

 Libtrust is library for managing authentication and authorization using public key cryptography.